Visit Eagle Mountain Sanctuary

 Eagle Mountain Sanctuary encompasses 400,000 cubic feet on the side of a very steep, heavily wooded hillside.
 The Bald Eagles residing within Eagle Mountain Sanctuary are all permanently disabled and would not be able to survive in the wild.
-These birds are cared for daily by AEF staff who provide fresh water and food and who visually ensure that the Eagles are in good health.
-They are given complete physicals once a year when their enclosures are inspected and renovated.
+These birds are cared for by AEF staff who provide fresh water and food and who visually ensure that the Eagles are in good health on a daily basis.
+Each eagle is given a complete physical once a year when their enclosures are inspected and renovated.

-Eagle Mountain Sanctuary is divided into five sections:
+Eagle Mountain Sanctuary is divided into four sections:

-- The fifth enclosure is located on level ground separate from the main exhibit.
-Eagles who have no flight ability (wing amputations) live in this naturally landscaped enclosure.
+The smallest enclosure is located on level ground separate from the main exhibit, and Eagles who have little to no flight ability (wing amputations) live in this naturally landscaped enclosure.

 The exhibit can be viewed by the public from early April through the first week in January, while the Dollywood theme park is open to the general public.